k-hench/getting_stuff_done/docs/bash.md

 - `s=pattern=replace=g`
 - `s#pattern#replace#g`

-You can also replace several patterns in one command (one after ther other) by seperating them with a semicolon (`sed 's/pattern1/replace1/g; s/pattern2/replace2/g'`).
+You can also replace several patterns in one command (one after the other) by separating them with a semicolon (`sed 's/pattern1/replace1/g; s/pattern2/replace2/g'`).

-When using sed in a bash pipeline is looks like this:
+When using `sed` in a bash pipeline is looks like this:

 ```bash